-This property is ideal for travellers who like their creature comforts while on safari!
+This property is ideal for travelers who like their creature comforts while on safari!
 Unlike the authentic little bushcamps for which the South Luangwa is well known, Chinzombo is stylish and super-luxurious, offering villa accommodation.

 Chinzombo is one of ten properties listed in the Time + Tide portfolio, which spans Zambia’s South Luangwa, Lower Zambezi, and Liuwa Plain, as well as Madagascar’s Nosy Ankao.
 Time + Tide has a conservation heritage that dates back to 1950, with famous safarist Norman Carr.
 This is one of the most lavish safari camps in the collection, designed by world-renowned architects Silvio Rech and Lesley Carstens.
 The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, all game-viewing activities, transfers between the camp and Mfuwe Airport, Wi-Fi, toiletries, and a laundry service.
 The property is open all year round.